johannesjo/bumcss/README.md

 }

 ```
-## In the spirit of block, element, modifier
-...

 ## File and Folder Structure
 This depends strongly on if and which JavaScript framework you use.
 But general rules of thumb are: